According to Wikipedia, “the name bonbon – or bonbons – refers to any of several types of sweets, especially small candies en-robed in chocolate.

 - 1 heaping tsp. raw honey

-***Note: you can vary these amounts to your heart’s content.
-Stir well to remove any small lumps.
+Vary these amounts to your heart’s content.
+Mix to remove any small lumps.
 Experiment to suit your taste.

-Other times, I get out the pretty little cupcake papers and fill them part way with the basic chocolate mixture.
-Add a dollop of Trader Joe’s sunflower seed, peanut, or almond butter, top with a Brazil nut (or other nut), and sandwich that under more chocolate.
+Occasionally, I get out the pretty little cupcake papers and fill them part way with the basic chocolate mixture.
+Add a dollop of sunflower seed, peanut, or almond butter, top with a Brazil nut (or your favorite nut), and sandwich that under more chocolate.
 Refrigerate immediately until ready to serve!

 That’s my little Reese’s cup!
-It melts in your mouth…add extra sea salt for this one Eat it quickly or it will melt in your hand.
+It’s a melt in your mouth bonbon.
+Eat it quickly, or it may just melt in your hand.

 We like to make these little treats as dessert for a special meal or just as an ‘I love you’ gift!